|

 known range is probably Silva.

-in its use, you need to know where you are starting from.
+in its use, you need to know, at least approximately, where you are.
 Therefore, use it

 sooner rather than later.

-relate the compass readings to the OS map and to make the excruciatingly
+when you relate it's readings to an OS map, To make the excruciatingly

 obvious point, the top of a map is north, bottom south, left west and right